Bluscream/notification-banner/README.md

 - `--sound`: Path to WAV file or URL to play when notification is shown (defaults to Windows Notify System Generic.wav)
 - `--color`: Background color in hex format (e.g., `#FF0000` for red, `#80FF0000` for semi-transparent red)
 - `--size`: Size scaling factor (100 = default size, 150 = 150% larger, 50 = 50% smaller)
+- `--primary`: Force banner to always appear on the primary screen (default: uses screen with cursor)
 - `--exit`: Exit the application after showing the notification

 ### Example